Understanding Feasibility Studies: Key Factors And Analysis

 1. Technical Feasibility: Assesses the technical resources available to complete the project.

-2. Economic Feasibility: Determines whether the project makes economic sense and if it can deliver economic benefits.
+2. Economic Feasibility: Determines whether the project makes financial sense and if it can deliver economic benefits.

-3. Legal Feasibility: Evaluates if the project complies with all the relevant legal and regulatory requirements.
+3. Legal Feasibility: Evaluate if the project complies with all the relevant legal and regulatory requirements.

 4. Operational Feasibility: Assesses whether the project is feasible within the current operational resources and processes.